 Depending on the preferences of your loved one, you will need to consider whether the service will include an opportunity for a viewing of the deceased and whether there will be a cremation or a burial.

-There are caskets and coffins made from a variety of materials and numerous styles from which to choose.
-As well as arranging a hearse and other vehicles, we can book musicians, manage refreshments and order floral tributes.
+As well as arranging a hearse and other vehicles, we can book musicians, manage refreshments and manage the floral arrangements for funerals.

 Our staff can prepare an online memorial site for your loved one and help you to prepare and insert notices in the press.
 Our selection of funeral stationery is of the highest quality and we will maintain the memorial book register for those attending the service.